 This falafel recipe makes about 24 patties.
 You can prepare the patties ahead of time and freeze them for use as needed!
 Prepare the falafel mixture and divide into patties (up to step #6).
 Place the patties on a baking sheet lined with parchment paper and freeze.
 When they harden, you can transfer the falafel patties into a freezer bag.
 They will keep well in the freezer for a month or so.
 You can fry or bake them from frozen

-Tips for the Best Falafel Recipe
+Important Tips for this Falafel Recipe

 Just a couple more tips: